allegroai/clearml-docs/docs/pipelines/pipelines_sdk_function_decorators.md

 * `return_values` - The artifact names for the step’s corresponding ClearML task to store the step’s returned objects.
   In the example above, a single object is returned and stored as an artifact named `data_frame`
 * `name` (Optional) - The name for the pipeline step.
 If not provided, the function name is used
-* `cache` - If `True`, the pipeline controller checks if a step with the same code (including setup, e.g. required packages, docker image, etc.) and input arguments was already executed.
+* `cache` - If `True`, the pipeline controller checks if a step with the same code (including setup, see task [Execution](../webapp/webapp_exp_track_visual.md#execution) section) and input arguments was already executed.
 If found, the cached step's outputs are used instead of rerunning the step.
 * `packages` - A list of required packages or a local requirements.txt file.
 Example: `["tqdm>=2.1", "scikit-learn"]` or `"./requirements.txt"`.
 If not provided, packages are automatically added based on the imports used inside the function.